ashleymavericks/notion-interactive-brokers/README.md

 # Notion Trading Journal
-A python script to automatically journal nse stock trades from Interactive Brokers trading account
+A python script to automatically journal NSE stock trades using Interactive Brokers trading account email notifications

 ## Features:
-- Journal provides insights like Stock type (largecap/smallcap....etc.), Sector, Industry for a given stock ticker
+- Journal provides insights like Stock type (largecap/midcap....etc.), Sector, Industry for a given stock ticker
 - Auto update latest price and percentage change for ongoing trades
 - Display current loss/gain and realised loss/gain for a particular trade
 - Manage partial buy and sell trades edge cases as well
+- Provides holding time period for each trade in Days
+- Classify trades to different categories based on percentage of loss/gain and holding period

 ## Requirements: